HDO-PRO/hdo-pro/README.md

 **What users love about HDO PRO:**
 - "My favorite thing about this app is that it's ad-free, has every movie and series, and the UI is perfect.
 It truly makes it the best app!"
 - "All the amazing content!"
-- "Different groups, communities, and channels with resources and sharing opportunities are the best part, in my opinion.
-The new premium stories, profile GIFs, and premium emojis are also great features."
 - "I like how it's easy to find movies and series."
 - "Pirating."